On The Location of the by Lambert Dolphin and Michael Kollen

 (Contour interval 10 meters)

 surrounded by retaining wall.)
 The southern end of the Platform is

 actually built up on tall underground pillars and arches.

 end of the City of David and continues on past the present Temple

 Mount, and reaches its highest point outside the Northern walls of the

 Old City, at the top of the map.

 the east of the Temple Mount lies the Kidron Valley, and the Mount of

 Olives.
 To the south, the City of David and the Hinnom Valley.
-To the west,
+To the

-was the site of Golgotha.
+which many believe was the site of Golgotha.
 The bedrock of Mt.
 Moriah

 continues to rise to the north - outcroppings in the Northern wall

 reveal road cuts that have been made in the bedrock at the North end of

 the Old City outside the Damascus Gate and along the main road to the

 east.
 The crest of Mt.
 Moriah is just above the present Garden Tomb.